YeqingChen1995/CS634_Midterm_Project_1/README.md

 # House Prices Prediction Project
-This is a python script used to solve the house price prediction problem provided from [https://www.kaggle.com/c/house-prices-advanced-regression-techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)
+This is a python script used to solve the house price prediction problem provided by [https://www.kaggle.com/c/house-prices-advanced-regression-techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)

 ## Required Packages
 - numpy